ahmedprogramming/git-course/README.md

 # git-course
-i am back and i will do my best to get the top of my tellent
+I am back and I will do my best to get the top of my talent